severinkaderli/gradus/README.md

 Web based grade manager for managing grades.

 ##Features
-* Registering and login
-* Managing of grade collections
+* Creation of new user accounts
-* Managing of subjects
+* Authentication
-* Managing of grades
+* Managing of grade groups (Subjects, Grades)
-* Correct calculation of averages and the like
+* Correct calculation of averages of groups and subjects
-* Archive of groups
+* Archive of old groups